How to Open a File in Editor from Tracy? (IDE Integration)

 ...

-Be careful and keep the double slashes in the paths.
+Be careful and keep the double backslashes in the paths.

-3. Register the handler for editor:// protocol in the system.
+3. Register the handler for the editor:// protocol in the system.

 This is done by running install.cmd.
 You need to run it as an Administrator.
 The open-editor.js script will now serve the editor:// protocol.